openebs/website/website/src/blogs/kubernetes-statefulset-on-ppc64le-using-openebs-localpv-provisioner.md

             requests:
               storage: 5G

-The above YAML creates a StatefulSet named “local-test”, which has a container named “test-container”.
-This container has a volume mounted at path “/usr/test-pod”.
-The claim for this particular volume references the “openebs-hostpath” storage class.
+The above YAML creates a StatefulSet named `local-test`, which has a container named `test-container`.
+This container has a volume mounted at path `/usr/test-pod`.
+The claim for this particular volume references the `openebs-hostpath` storage class.
 We will save this YAML using the name openebs-localpv-stateful.yaml, and this can be deployed using kubectl create:

     kubectl apply -f openebs-localpv-stateful.yaml